javierosorio/Historical_Legacies_of_Conflict/README.md

 These are the replication files for the paper:

-Osorio, Javier, Livia Schubiger, and Michael Weintraub, 2020, "Legacies of Resistance:Mobilization Against Organized Crime in Mexico," Comparative Political Studies, XXX.
+Osorio, Javier, Livia Schubiger, and Michael Weintraub, 2020, "Legacies of Resistance: Mobilization Against Organized Crime in Mexico," Comparative Political Studies, XXX.

 To run the replication files for this research, you will need R and the associated packages indicated in the script.